Three Aggies Selected to Opening Day Rosters

 Visit for more information on Texas A&M baseball.
 Fans can keep up to date with the A&M baseball team on Facebook, Instagram and X by following @aggiebaseball.

-Georgia Postgame: Michael Earley, Nico Partida, Aiden Sims
+LSU Postgame: Michael Earley, Aiden Sims